-Other work using the model of [11, 12, 4] includes [5, 2, 20]; these papers prove correctness of algorithms for replica management, timestamp-based concurrency control and distributed transaction commit, respectively.
-The fact that it is possible to use the model to explain such a variety of transaction-processing algorithms is strong evidence that it is a very useful tool for modeling and analyzing nested transaction systems.
+Other work using the model of [4], [12], and [13] includes [2], [5], and [20]; these papers prove correctness of algorithms for replica management, time-stamp-based concurrency control, and distributed transaction commit, respectively.
+The fact that it is possible to use the model to explain such a variety of transaction-processing algorithms is strong evidence that it is a useful tool for modeling and analyzing nested transaction systems.